|Academic Information: CEU Classes||Purchase of Textbooks|

 In the event of an emergency, dial 911 from any campus phone or cell phone, or direct connect by a blue emergency phone.
 For non-emergency situations, call 657.278.2515.
 For general information, lost property, fingerprinting and key requests, call 657.278.4308.

-Crime Statistics: Each year, the university compiles and distributes a report containing statistics of crimes reported on or near the campus, as well as statements of security policies.
-See http://police.fullerton.edu for a copy of the report, or contact The University Police Department for a paper copy of this report.
+Crime Statistics: Each year, CSUF compiles and distributes a report containing statistics of crimes reported on or near the campus, as well as statements of security policies.
+See police.fullerton.edu for a copy of the report, or contact the University Police Department for a paper copy of this report.

 Americans with Disabilities Act (ADA)